diogovalentepcs/eurostat/README.md

 eurostat.get_data_df(code, flags=False)
 ```

-Read a dataset from the main database (available from the [bulk download facility]) and returns it as a pandas dataframe.
+Read a dataset from the main database (available from the [bulk download facility][bulkdown]) and returns it as a pandas dataframe.
-Pay attention: the data format changes if flags is True or not.
+Flag meanings can be found [here][abbr].

 Example: